Frequently Asked Questions

 I have a puppy under six months.
 What are my training options?

 We have two programs that we offer exclusively for puppies.
-VIPUPS is our group class for puppies which you can read more about here, and KinderPups is our day school program which you can read more about here!
+VIPupus is our group class for puppies and KinderPups is our day school program.
+Read more about our puppy programs here!

 I have a dog who is over six months old.
 What are my training options?

 We have two programs that we offer for dogs over the age of 6 months.
 Our topic-based Core Training group classes or our DogmaHigh day school program.
 Read more about our programs for adult dogs here!

 My dog is reactive, scared of other dogs, barks at people - what are my options?

 We offer classes exclusively for reactive dogs who need help gaining confidence and focus.
 We also offer private training where you can work with our trainers one-on-one to develop an individualized plan for your dog to succeed.
 Read more about private training here!

 My dog has a bite history, what do I do?